misakey/dev-manifesto/contributing.md

     Of course, humility and pedagogy are essential to be a good reviewer, this paragraph is mostly because of potential repetitive mistakes that lead to deshumanized review comments.

 - We aim to not use gendered pronoun (prefer `their` for someone or `its` for something, or specify both `her/him`).

+## Frequently asked questions

+### Rebase your branches

+Following our flow, you will have at some point to rebase your branch against `develop`, `master` and any other branches your want to merge in your current a branch.

+First, be aware of branches created in cascade is a problematic for rebase strategy, so we should try to limitate it as much as possible.
+For refactoring or common componentes bootstrapping, we have no much choices but to make reviews a priority within the team, or to face potential challenges while rebasing children branches.
+Do not hesitate to make parallelizable tasks to avoid this situation as you can.

+Rebase can be done in many ways, what is important to know is the states of your respective branches.
+Do not hesitate to rebase your branches against `develop` after a big MR has been merged (that you should be aware of since your might certainly be a reviewer if a contributor).